If I Can't Reach You / Let My Song Teach You: Music

 In September 2024, Michael Paraskevas was revealed to have composed the series' score with Christophe Beck.
 It was released digitally by Marvel Music and Hollywood Records in two volumes: music from the first five episodes was released on October 11, 2024, and the music from the last four episodes was released on November 1, 2024.
 A soundtrack album was released on vinyl featuring all versions of "The Ballad of the Witches' Road", as well as selected tracks from the score, on October 30, 2024.

 The episode features "The Ballad of the Witches' Road (Cover Version)", the third of several versions of the song performed across the series.
 Schaeffer envisioned the series with a song by Robert Lopez and Kristen Anderson-Lopez in mind as a successor to the impact of "Agatha All Along".
 Serving as both a narrative device and a thematic anchor, the "Ballad of the Witches' Road" incorporates lore and hidden clues in its lyrics, a result of close collaboration between the Lopezes and the writing team.
 Alterations were written into the lyrics of the cover version of The Ballad to reflect Alice Wu-Gulliver's story on a more personal level.

 Reception

 Viewership

-JustWatch, a guide to streaming content with access to data from more than 40 million users around the world, reported Agatha All Along as the fifth most-streamed series in the U.S. for ther week of the episode's release.
+JustWatch, a guide to streaming content with access to data from more than 40 million users around the world, reported Agatha All Along as the fifth most-streamed series in the U.S. for the week of the episode's release.
 Whip Media, which tracks viewership data for more than 25 million worldwide users of its TV Time app, revealed the show was the second most-streamed original series in the U.S. for the week ending October 6.